Sign up to explore more

 Children(s): Edward Lawson

-In 1660, Barbara (Barbary) Cooke entered the world in Amble Hall, Northumberland, born to Edward Cooke and Jane Patterson.
+Barbara (Barbary) Cooke was born in 1660 in Amble Hall, Northumberland, the child of Edward Cooke And Jane Patterson.
 Barbara (Barbary) Cooke married John Lawson, and had children including Edward Lawson.
 Barbara (Barbary) Cooke passed away in 1740 in Longhirst, Bothal, Northumberland.

 This score reflects the reliability of the source family tree.
 A high rating indicates a trustworthy source with strong data consistency.